 So you wish to learn about the acclaimed voice actor Nozomu Sasaki?
 You should have seen the look on his face as I plunged the knife into his heart.
-Well, he was the No.1 male idol seiyuu of the The '90s thanks to his large amount of Bishōnen roles, a beautiful singing voice, and his cute face, note and has been the winner of the Seiyuu Grand Prix ranking more often than anyone of his generation.
+Well, he was the No.1 male idol voice actor of the The '90s thanks to his large amount of Bishōnen roles, a beautiful singing voice, and his cute face, note and has been the winner of the Seiyuu Grand Prix ranking more often than anyone of his generation.
 Sasaki was known in his prime for his ability to range up towards the contralto-near-mezzo register, comparable to Mitsuki Saiga, and near identical to Minami Takayama's voice range - especially to her Conan voice; this allowed him to play lots of adorably precocious children in a very young age range, which most actors in his time couldn't achieve.
-For the knowledge of the newer anime fanbase, taking account of his popularity and vocal type, he is considered the predecessor of Jun Fukuyama and Yuuki Kaji.note
+For the knowledge of the newer generation anime fanbase, taking account of his popularity and prime vocal type, his line of successors would be Jun Fukuyama and Yūki Kaji.note

 He has been in the business since the late eighties.
 In fact, he was part of the first Seiyuu Boy Band ever to become popular - The NG5; it was made of the five main voice actors of Ronin Warriors, which included Takeshi Kusao.